kovalexal/alexander.kovalch.uk/_posts/2024-01-22-sd-finetuning-introduction.md

 1. A pre-trained model can be shared and used to build many small LoRAs.
 2. LoRA makes training more efficient in terms of VRAM and provides quality comparable to full fine-tuning.
-3. LoRA matrices can be merged with the base weights when deployed, so it won't influece the inference latency at all.
+3. LoRA matrices can be merged with the base weights when deployed, so it won't influence the inference latency at all.
 4. LoRA can be extracted from two base model checkpoints.
-You just need to calcualate $\Delta W$ and decompose it with something like SVD (Singular Value Decomposition).
+You just need to calculate $\Delta W$ and decompose it with something like SVD (Singular Value Decomposition).
 This approach can also be used to decrease the rank of a trained LoRA with the loss of precision.
 5. LoRA can be applied to different layers - Embedding, Linear, Convolutional, 1d, 2d, 3d, etc. So it can be attached to various sorts of models (Classification, Computer Vision, Text Generation, etc.).

 ## LoRA - Memory footprint